-From Füssen, you can get to Reutte by a 20-minute car ride or a 30-minute bus (line 74) from the Füssen Bahnhof (train station) to Reutte Bahnhof.
+From Füssen, you can get to Reutte by a 20-minute car ride or a 30-minute bus (line 74) from the Füssen Train station.
 The trip itself is already nice since you feel you are getting inside the Alps region with the mountains getting bigger on every turn you take.

-We got at the city center of Reutte around 9:45 a.m on a Saturday and we couldn’t find much information about which bus to take from the city center to the ski resort.
-The information center, located just a few meters from where the bus dropped us, would open only at 10 a.m so we decided to wait a bit to see if there was a bus we could catch to get to the ski resort.
+We got to the city center at around 9:45 a.m on a Saturday and we could not find information about which bus to take from the city center to the ski resort.
+The tourist center would open only at 10 a.m so we decided to wait a bit to see if there was a bus we could catch to get there.

 The staff advised us to take line 4268 but they were not really sure about the hours during weekends, which we found weird since the ski station is one of the main attractions of the city during winter.
-Therefore, we looked online for cab companies to ask about prices to get from the city center to the ski resort.
-It was 15 EUR, so we decided to allow us this little luxury!
+Thus, we looked online for cab companies to get from the city center to the ski resort (the ride was 15 EUR).

 Beforehand, just for the records, we would like to say we are not great skiers (or better saying, sporty people at all).
 We have taken some ski classes in the past, but skiing is not exactly like riding a bike, especially for someone from the tropical city of Rio.
 Therefore, our analysis won’t be very professional.